mkner/robo-time/docs/examples.rst

 WorldClock
 **********

- Before WorldClock is initialized and synced to the global servers its only sense of date & time is relative to the only beginning of time it knows.
+ Before WorldClock is initialized and synced to global servers its only sense of date & time is relative to the only beginning of time it knows.
 The Unix epoch.
  And **now** is its uptime offset from  1970-01-01 00:00:00 UTC